engineer-365/ssl.ca/README.md

 The steps to get started are:

-1. Create a root certificate
+1. Create a new Root CA certificate
 2. Create a server certificate
 3. Sign the server certificate